microsoft/pdb-rs/docs/codeview/items/lf_buildinfo.md

     ItemId args;
 };
 ```

-Contains information about the environment and arguments to an invocation of a
-tool or compiler.

 Unlike most records, this record can be truncated after any field.
 The record
 can also be seen as a single array of type `ItemId`, with meanings assigned to